gabrielcor/node-redescape-EscapeRoomSupplier/Flows/UPC Guillotine Emulator/readme.md

 Also, when the slider is bottom position, the switch node sends a message to the change nodes.
 The bottom one identified as flow.deviceState, changes the flow variable "deviceState" to 0.
 The middle change node sends a msg.payload to the LED lights to turn them off.

+### Output
+After the players lower the key, it activates the entire game (electronic elements, lights, sounds, and effects).
+Once the game starts, it cannot be stopped.

 ### IMPORTANT
 To use the LED Lights in Node-RED, installing the LED node is needed.